mccbc/notes/notes.md

+Questions
+---

+ - `montecarloblock.cpp#L1087` : Why is the cooling not `weight1 * energy1 - weight0 * energy0`?
+This is not equivalent to what's currently there, `(weight1-weight0) * (energy1-energy0)`

+ - `montecarloblock.cpp#L500` : Why is initial energy set to zero here?
+This is called every time after a move as long as the photon is still evolving, and isn't inside any of the logic for absorption.

+ - `montecarloblock.cpp#L535` : Why is the initial weight here set to zero?
+Should it not be set to `weight_pre_scat`, set along with `energy_pre_scat` pre-scattering?

+Todo:

- - [ ] Calculate energy and momentum deposited in the cells as the photon moves through
+ - [X] Calculate energy and momentum deposited in the cells as the photon moves through

     - Do change of momentum of the photon before and after the move, then do -that change goes into the gas
     - Does not need path integral or anything like that